-Each visitor shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to processing of personal data concerning him or her, which is based on point (e) or (f) of Article 6(1) of the GDPR.
+Each visitor shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to the processing of personal data concerning him or her, which is based on point (e) or (f) of Article 6(1) of the GDPR.
 This also applies to profiling based on these provisions.

-If Croatia2go / PRO-AND d.o.o. processes personal data for direct marketing purposes, the visitor shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
+If Croatia2go / PRO-AND d.o.o. processes personal data for direct marketing purposes, the visitor shall have the right to object at any time to the processing of personal data concerning him or her for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
 If the visitor objects to Croatia2go / PRO-AND d.o.o. to the processing for direct marketing purposes, Croatia2go / PRO-AND d.o.o. will no longer process the personal data for these purposes.

-In addition, the visitor has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by Croatia2go / PRO-AND d.o.o. for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the visitor has the right, on grounds relating to his or her particular situation, to object to the processing of personal data concerning him or her by Croatia2go / PRO-AND d.o.o. for scientific or historical research purposes or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.